 - Preheat oven to 350 degrees.

-- In a large pot over medium heat, add butter and melt.
+- In a large pot over medium heat, add the butter and melt.
 Add onion and celery and cook, stirring frequently, until the celery and onions are tender and translucent —about 8 minutes.

 - Spray a 9" x 13" baking dish with nonstick cooking spray, then spread the stuffing evenly over the bottom.